ovh/docs/pages/web_cloud/email_and_collaborative_solutions/mx_plan/email_zimbra/guide.en-ie.md

 **(1) Delegates**: To delegate your email account to another account, click `Add Delegates`{.action}.

 - **Send as**: The delegate can send an email with your email address, it will apear as if you had sent it yourself.
 The recipient will not see the delegate's email address.
-- **Send on behalf of**: The delegate can send an email from their email address with your email address included as "on behalf of".
+- **Send on behalf of**: The delegate can send an email from their email address with your email address included as “on behalf of”.
 The recipient will then have a record of the two email addresses involved in the exchange.

 **(2) Delegate send settings**: You have the following options when you delegate your email address to another email address.